EnergyCube/RolePlay_Notes/README.md

 ## 📖 Notes
 ![image](https://raw.githubusercontent.com/EnergyCube/RolePlay_Notes/main/screenshots/tek_hub.png)\
-This project was developed as part of a hub project at Epitech.\
+This project was developed as part of a hub project at Epitech.
-RolePlay Notes PHP API is not OpenSource yet.
+🍷 Working on Linux with Wine !
+(With .NET Framework >= 4)

 ## 🌐 Setup the Server